After returning from Morocco I made a list on the top things to do in Marrakech.

 Things to do in Marrakech: stroll in the shady Majorelle Gardens

-He planted tropical palms, bamboo and flowers and established a watering system to keep his plants alive.
-And he made the walkways we can enjoy today.
+Majorelle planted tropical palms, bamboo and flowers.
+He also built a watering system to keep his plants alive.
+And he made walkways around the garden.

 Walking in the Majorelle Gardens, Marrakech

-Names carved on bamboo trunk in different letters
+Names carved on bamboo trunk in different alphabets

-Jacques Majorelle built a blue villa and made a cactus park and a couple of pools around it.
-But he died and Yves Saint Laurent that also loved Morocco bought the house and the park and restored them.
+Jacques Majorelle built a blue villa and a cactus park and pools around it.
+After he died Yves Saint Laurent who also had fallen in love with Morocco came and bought the house and the park.
+He carefully restored them.

-Yves Saint Laurent lived here with his partner Pierre Bergé who was an industrialist and helped Yves develop his fashion into a worldwide brand.
-So today we can enjoy both his brand and his house and garden down in Morocco.
+Yves Saint Laurent lived here with his partner Pierre Bergé who was an industrialist.
+He helped Yves make his fashion a worldwide brand.
+Today we can enjoy both his brand and his house down in Morocco.

-Yves died earlier and Pierre Bergé in September 2017.
+Yves then died and Pierre Bergé after him in September 2017.

 Did you know that Yves Saint Laurent created Love cards that he sent out each year?
-These cards can be bought as posters that you can see in a garden building.
+These cards exist as posters.
+You can see them in a garden building.

 A Majorelle Garden gate

-When it’s getting dark in the gardens it’s time to return to the souks where the busiest time of the day is about to start.
-We want to see that!
+When it’s getting dark in the gardens it’s time to go and see the souks that will be waking up by this time.
+I want to see the souks!